 Why Cultivate STEM Learning Ecosystems?

-What are STEM Learning Ecosystems?
+What is a STEM Learning Ecosystem?

-A STEM learning ecosystem encompasses schools, community settings such as after-school and summer programs, science centers and museums, and informal experiences at home and in a variety of environments that together constitute a rich array of learning opportunities for young people.
+A STEM Learning Ecosystem encompasses schools, community settings such as after-school and summer programs, science centers and museums, and informal experiences at home and in a variety of environments that together constitute a rich array of learning opportunities for young people.
 A learning ecosystem harnesses the unique contributions of all these different settings in symbiosis to deliver STEM learning for all children.
 Designed pathways enable young people to become engaged, knowledgeable and skilled in the STEM disciplines as they progress through childhood into adolescence and early adulthood.

 Robust STEM Learning Ecosystems have the potential to: